-Before an inspectaion takes place, taking the time to prepare adequately can mean the difference between passing and failing.
+Before an inspection occurs, taking the time to prepare adequately can mean the difference between passing and failing.
 Having buyers ready to take this step only to fail the inspection can mean a lost sale.
 It can also discourage your own agent, whose investment in your property might not be the same as yours, but their time is still quite valuable.

 Different areas of your home come under scrutiny during a home-buyers’ inspection.
-The inspector is generally a neutral party who wants to uncover any issues that diminish the value of the house.
+The inspector is generally a neutral party who wants to uncover any issues that diminish the house’s value.
 You can prepare more fully when you know what a home inspector examines.

-When the inspector finds damaged areas, not only does the expected cost of the repairs but also the hassle of undertaking these repairs reduce the selling price.
-Pre-inspecting areas your home, and repairing anything that you find to be sub-par, can prevent a lot of unnecessary hardship for everyone involved.
+When the inspector finds damaged areas, it does not only the expected cost of the repairs but also the hassle of undertaking these repairs to reduce the selling price.
+Pre-inspecting areas in your home and repairing anything that you find to be sub-par can prevent a lot of unnecessary hardship for everyone involved.

 1. Be Honest with Everyone Involved